Electron-beam welding

 Illustration of keyhole electron beam welding: 1) object, 2) electron beam, 3) keyhole, 4) weld.

 Electron-beam welding (EBW) is a fusion welding process in which a beam of high-velocity electrons is applied to two materials to be joined.
 The workpieces melt and flow together as the kinetic energy of the electrons is transformed into heat upon impact.
 EBW is often performed under vacuum conditions to prevent dissipation of the electron beam.

 History

 Electron-beam welding was developed by the German physicist Karl-Heinz Steigerwald in 1949, who was at the time working on various electron-beam applications.
 Steigerwald conceived and developed the first practical electron-beam welding machine, which began operation in 1958.
 American inventor James T. Russell was also credited with designing and building the first electron-beam welder.

+In 2023–2025, driven by small modular reactor (SMR) development, robotic EBW techniques enabled the welding of pressure vessels in hours to days instead of months.
+In 2024, a 3 m-diameter (200 mm thickness) SMR pressure vessel demonstrator was completed in under 24 hours using a single-pass, full-penetration welding robot.